 Powerful paddlers may tend to prefer larger, longer paddles, while smaller paddles may prefer smaller paddles.

 Mid- to high-end paddles are made out of composite materials, including fiberglass, nylon, and/or carbon fiber.
-It can be difficult or impossible to determine the exact proportion of materials in a paddle, especially due to vague or misleading marketing.
-For example, carbon fiber is exceptionally light and stiff (and expensive), and high-end paddles may be labeled “100% carbon” or “100% carbon shaft”.
-However, this only refers to the fabric underlying the composite and not to the resin that saturates the fabric and makes up the bulk of the finished product.
-Any material can be engineered toward light weight, durability, or any other goal.
+It can be difficult or impossible to determine the exact proportion of materials in a paddle, and no one material is categorically better than any other.
+For example, carbon fiber is exceptionally stiff and light but more prone to shattering than fiberglass, which is slightly heavier but tends to simply wear down over time.
+Any material can be engineered for light weight, durability, or any other goal.
 Design, construction, and material quality all impact paddle performance more than the material itself.
-Each paddle should be evaluated on its individual merits.

 The only material to avoid in paddles categorically is metal, which is heavy and conducts heat away from your hands.
 Avoid cheap paddles from stores like Sportsman’s Warehouse or WalMart–these “oversized spatulas” are heavy, flexy, and unreliable.